stanfordpython/python-labs/lab4-fp.md

 (lambda s: s.strip().lower()[:2])('  PyTHon')  # => 'py'
 ```

+On their own, `lambda`s aren't particularly useful, as demonstrated above.
+Usually, `lambda`s are used to avoid creating a formal function definiton for small throwaway functions, not only because they involves less typing (no `def` or `return` statement needed) but also, and perhaps more imporatntly, because these small functions won't pollute the namespace.

-Lambdas on their own aren't particularly useful, as you can see above.
-They're most often seen used as arguments to `map`, `filter` and as return values from higher-order functions.
+Lambdas are also frequently used as arguments to or return values from higher-order functions, such as `map` and `filter`.

 ### Map